 The Divi Builder builds your pages using shortcodes.
 These are invisible when the Divi theme is active but become visible when you activate another theme.

-If your site is composed of several tens of pages built with the Divi Builderit would be counterproductive to remove Divi's shortcodes by hand.
+If your site consists of several dozen pages built with the Divi BuilderIt would be counterproductive to delete Divi shortcodes by hand.
 It would be tedious and it could drive you totally crazy!

 Once activated, this plugin will detect all "broken" shortcodes, i.e. all unused shortcodes.

 So this plugin is miraculous if you want to remove the Divi theme.
 But it will also clean up any unused shortcodes generated by other plugins.

 I'm thinking in particular of the time when I had added a "click to tweet" shortcode to each post on one of my blogs.
 The day I decided to delete this plugin, I had a lot of fun cleaning up all my articles...
 Shortcode Cleaner Lite would have saved me a lot of time!

 Furthermore, once the plugin has cleaned up your pages, you can go to its dashboard and check the work it has done: